 forming mats and tangles, they would need to be groomed to keep

 proper hygiene.
-Plus grooming generates more bonding time with your
+And of course grooming generates more bonding time with your

-is best to train your dog to be groomed at an early age.
+is best to train your dog to be groomed from an early age.
 But an

-untrained dog can still be taught to accept all the attention.
+untrained dog can still be taught to accept the attention.
 Train

-your pet to get used to his body parts being handled and brushed.
+your pet to get used to his body parts being handled and combed.

-You need not go to a professional groomer, but if you don't have the
+to hand you don't need to go to a professional groomer, but if you don't have the

 time or the interest to groom your dog, be sure to select a groomer